 PEP works 60 times faster than another enzyme previously touted as a possible treatment for celiac disease.
 The previous enzyme also had trouble in the human stomach, as it was not effective in acidic conditions and was inactivated by pepsin, found in the stomach.

-Currently, the only way to avoid the symptoms of celiac disease is to avoid wheat, barley and rye, which are all widespread in the
+Currently, the only way to avoid the symptoms of celiac disease is to avoid wheat, barley and rye, which are all widespread in the U.S. diet.
+After clinical trials, an oral supplement of the PEP enzyme may provide relief for those with the condition.

 As the article states, celiac disease is an autoimmune disease of the gut.
 For the longest time it was believed that celiac disease was a very rare condition only present in one in 5,000 people.
 However, even as long as three years ago I have posted studies that show that one in 33 people who exhibit symptoms have celiac disease.